Maps between relatively hyperbolic spaces and between their boundaries: Introduction

 The boundary at infinity of a Gromov hyperbolic group is a crucial invariant for studying the properties of the group.
 While its topology is already important, one can say more by looking at its metric properties: a result of Paulin~\cite{Pau-96-qm-qi} shows that two hyperbolic groups $G$ and $H$ are quasi-isometric if and only if their boundaries are quasisymmetric.
 This additional quasisymmetric structure on the boundary allows one to distinguish quasi-isometry types of hyperbolic groups which have the same topological boundary, amongst other applications.
 Bonk and Schramm~\cite{BS-00-gro-hyp-embed} further established a correspondence of quasi-isometric embeddings between (certain) Gromov hyperbolic spaces to quasisymmetric embeddings between their boundaries, with refinements for classes of maps as we shall discuss below.

-Our goal is to establish a similar correspondence for relatively hyperbolic groups.
+Our goal is to establish a similar correspondence for relatively hyperbolic groups (Definition~\ref{def:rel-hyp-grp}).
 The motivating example of a relatively hyperbolic group $G$ is the fundamental group of a finite volume non-compact hyperbolic manifold; $G$ is a non-uniform lattice in $\mathrm{Isom}(\HH^{n})$.
-If $n \geq 3$ then $G$ is not Gromov hyperbolic, containing $\Z^{n-1}$ parabolic subgroups $\{H_i\}$ due to the cusps, but one still can say \emph{$(G,\{H_i\})$ is relatively hyperbolic}: gluing in `horoballs' to the left cosets of the $H_i$ one obtains a \emph{cusped space $\Bow(G,\{H_i\})$} which is Gromov hyperbolic, and so has a boundary $\bdry (G,\{H_i\})$, which we call its \emph{Bowditch boundary}.
+If $n \geq 3$ then $G$ is not Gromov hyperbolic, as it contains $\Z^{n-1}$ parabolic subgroups $\{H_i\}$ due to the cusps, but one still can say the pair \emph{$(G,\{H_i\})$ is relatively hyperbolic (with peripheral subgroups $\{H_i\}$)}.
+That is, roughly, gluing in `horoballs' to the left cosets of the $H_i$ one obtains a \emph{cusped space $\Bow(G,\{H_i\})$} which is Gromov hyperbolic (see Definition~\ref{def:rel-hyp}), and so has a boundary $\bdry (G,\{H_i\})$, which we call its \emph{Bowditch boundary}.
+This boundary was defined by Bowditch~\cite{Bow-99-rel-hyp} (see also~\cite{Gro-Man-08-dehn-rel-hyp}) who showed that it depends only on $(G,\{H_i\})$ up to homeomorphism, not on the other choices involved in its construction.
 In this example $\bdry (G, \{H_i\})$ is homeomorphic to $\Sph^{n-1}$.

-Out of the many relevant works on relatively hyperbolic groups, we highlight that maps between Bowditch boundaries have been previously studied by Groff~\cite{Groff-13-QI-JSJ}.
+Out of the many relevant works on relatively hyperbolic groups, we point out that the topology of the Bowditch boundary has been well-studied, in particular in connection to splittings, see e.g.~\cite{Bow-MathZ, Bow-99-conn-lim-set}.
+We also highlight that maps between Bowditch boundaries have been previously studied by Groff~\cite{Groff-13-QI-JSJ}.
 Also, Gerasimov--Potyagailo~\cite{Ger-Pot-13-JEMS-qi-floyd} study metric properties of the related Floyd boundaries, and in previous work we established metric properties of Bowditch boundaries~\cite{MS-12-relhypplane}.

 Finally, as this paper was being finalised Healy and Hruska released a preprint with an extensive study of the properties of boundary maps for relatively hyperbolic groups \cite{healy2020cusped}.
 In Remark~\ref{rmk:healy-hruska}, we elaborate upon how the results in \cite{healy2020cusped} and in this paper complement each other.